I gathered data from all five cycling Monuments and created unique statistics and charts to see how these classics developed over time.

 - The winning times of all Monuments before World War II ranged from about 7 to 11 hours.
 After WWII, they shortened to around 5h 30′ – 7h 45′.

 - The average speeds started to steeply rise around the year 1925.
-They increased from about 28 km/h until 1925 to around 35 km/h until 1950.
+They increased from about 28 km/h in 1925 to around 35 km/h in 1950.
 In the following decades (and especially in the past 20 years), they exceeded the mighty 40 km/h.

 - The average speeds of Monuments Milan–San Remo and Tour of Flanders regularly exceeded the 40 km/h mark around the year 1960 already.
 This fact is very impressive considering the equipment the riders had.

 - The heaviest Monument winner ever was Magnus Bäckstedt.
 He won the 2004 Paris–Roubaix, weighing 94 kg.

 - The BMI of winners from all Monuments is getting lower on average.